genedan/TmVal/docs/usage/growth/index.rst

 .. meta::
    :description: chapter for growth functions and interest rates
-   :keywords: accumulation, amount, interest, compound, simple, rates, python, package
+   :keywords: accumulation, amount, interest, compound, simple, rates, actuarial, python, package

 Growth refers to the change in value of money over time.
 TmVal provides tools to measure this growth, including the familiar cases of simple and compound interest, as well as more complex ones.